awsdocs/amazon-mwaa-user-guide/doc_source/quick-start.md

 # Quick start tutorial for Amazon Managed Workflows for Apache Airflow \(MWAA\)<a name="quick-start"></a>

 This quick start tutorial uses an AWS CloudFormation template that creates the Amazon VPC infrastructure, an Amazon S3 bucket with a `dags` folder, and an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment at the same time\.
-It then walks you through three AWS Command Line Interface \(AWS CLI\) commands to upload a DAG to Amazon S3, then run the DAG in Apache Airflow, and view logs in CloudWatch\.
-It concludes by walking you through the steps to create an IAM policy for an Apache Airflow development team\.

-**Note**
-The AWS CloudFormation template on this page creates an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment for the latest version of Apache Airflow available in AWS CloudFormation\.
-The latest version available \(as of "today"\) is Apache Airflow v2\.0\.2\.

 **Topics**
 + [In this tutorial](#quick-start-overview)